-- (27) Students may submit an application with required evidence in appropriate circumstances prior to the scheduled date of the assessment task, or no later than five business days after the scheduled date, unless exceptional circumstances apply or they have a LAP.
-Exceptional circumstances must have occurred during the period in which an application would normally be made, be accompanied by evidence, and are limited to: - a. medical incapacitation or hospitalisation; - b. an emergency event, such as an accident; - c. death of a significant other or close family member. - (28) Applications for Special Consideration will undergo preliminary screening by Student Administration Division to confirm students' eligibility.
-Eligible applications are submitted to the relevant Subject Coordinator for a determination, normally within five business days of receipt by Student Administration. - (29) The determination of eligibility for Special Consideration, and the requirements for associated evidence, will take into account cultural context where appropriate, such as recognition of activities associated with Sorry Business for Indigenous students.
+- (20) Students may apply for Special Consideration when they experience unforeseen circumstances of a more serious and acute nature that will or have impacted the execution of an assessment task.
+In such circumstances a student may need an extension of longer than five days to complete an assessment task, or, where the task has already been completed, may request Special Consideration to ensure that the assessment of the task takes account of these circumstances. - (21) Students may submit an application with required evidence in appropriate circumstances prior to the scheduled date of the assessment task, or no later than five working days after the scheduled date, unless exceptional circumstances apply.
+Exceptional circumstances must have occurred during the period in which an application would normally be made, be accompanied by evidence, and are limited to:

+- a. medical incapacitation or hospitalisation; - b. an emergency event, such as an accident; - c. death of a close family member. - (22) Applications for Special Consideration will undergo preliminary screening by Student Administration Division to confirm students' eligibility.
+Eligible applications are submitted to the relevant Subject Coordinator for a determination. - (23) The determination of eligibility for Special Consideration, and the requirements for associated evidence, will take into account cultural context where appropriate, such as recognition of activities associated with Sorry Business for Indigenous students.